gregtour/blog-posts/article1.md

 entirely new language.

-I will note that there is one way that implementing this dynamic language in an interpreted or scripting langauge might be helpful, and that would be in the case of cross-compiling.
+I will note that there is one way that implementing this dynamic language in an interpreted or scripting language might be helpful, and that would be in the case of cross-compiling.
 I.e. having our 'duck' code reduced to some other language, like JavaScript or Python, before being executed.
 That would be fine but then we are dealing with code compiling and other complexities which are best addressed in section II of this series.